splunk/public-o11y-docs/gdi/opentelemetry/components/basic-auth-extension.rst

 Configuration example: Simple Prometheus receiver
 ---------------------------------------------------

-The following example illustrates how to configure the ``basicauth`` extension for the :ref:`simple-prometheus-receiver`.
+The following example illustrates how to configure the ``basicauth`` extension for the :ref:`simple-prometheus-receiver`:

 .. code:: yaml